adrianhopebailie/web-monetization/receiving.md

 # Receiving Payments

-When a user has Web Monetization (WM) enabled in their browser and they visit a monetized website the browser resolves a unique receiving address per session for payments to the website.
+When a user has Web Monetization (WM) enabled in their browser and they visit a monetized website, the browser resolves a unique receiving address for payments to the website's WM receiver.

-The browser then begins sending payments to the website's receiving address through the WM Sender.
+The browser then begins sending payments to the website's receiving address through the user's WM Sender.

 This page describes the functions of the Web Monetization Receiver and how existing payment services might become a WM receiver.